Review of top quark mass measurements in CMS

 \subsection{Evolution of analysis methods in CMS}

 The development of the analysis strategies for the \mt measurements at the LHC in the last decade has resulted in significant advancements in precision.

 In the case of direct \mt measurements using \ttbar production, the evolution of the analysis methods has led to a yet unprecedented experimental precision of less than 400\MeV.
-Direct measurements of \mt using single top quark production allow for probing lower energy scales compared to \ttbar events in a different process and event topology, and thus provide different sensitivity to systematic uncertainties which can be beneficial in mass combinations~\cite{CMS:2023wnd}.
+Direct measurements of \mt using single top quark production allow the probing of \mt in a different process and event topology compared to \ttbar events, and thus provide different sensitivity to systematic uncertainties which can be beneficial in mass combinations~\cite{CMS:2023wnd}.
 However, any of these direct \mt measurements rely to large extent on MC simulations.
 This fact complicates the interpretation of the resulting MC parameter, \mtmc, in terms of a Lagrangian \mt defined in a certain renormalisation scheme of Quantum Chromodynamics (QCD).
 In the face of the high experimental precision, the adequate theoretical interpretation of \mtmc remains an active area of research.
 In fact, a deeper understanding of both perturbative and nonperturbative effects in MC simulations is required in order to relate the value of \mtmc to that of a Lagrangian mass \mt with reliable uncertainty estimates.